Monetary and Banking Research Institute

 The Monetary and Banking Research Institute (MBRI) (formerly known as Monetary and Banking Research Academy (MBRA)) is the research arm of the Central Bank of Iran.

 Historical background

-The Monetary and Banking Research Institute (MBRI) was established in 1990 out of necessity for a central repository of all the monetary and banking research in the country.
-Its activity is focused on research, consulting and publishing.
+The Monetary and Banking Research Institute (MBRI) was established in 1990 out of necessity for a central repository of the monetary and banking research in the country.

 Duties

 The most important goals and duties of the MBRI are as follows: